-By Everett Headley

 About the Author: Everett Headley is an outdoor writer and educator.
 He was raised hunting and fishing in Montana.
 He lives in the Bitterroot with his Chesapeake Bay retriever, Cane, and his peregrine falcon, Freyja.
 You can find more of his work on his professional page, on Instagram and his podcast Elevate the Hunt.

-Featured Items: ThermoNeutral Down Jacket, Women’s AllClima Stretch Woven Pants, Men’s ThermoNeutral Down Vest, Men's Deep Space Base Layer, Men's Allclima Soft Shell Jacket, Men's AllClima Stretch Woven Pant, Youth ThermoNeutral Down Jacket, Puff Embroidered Camo Hat
+Featured Items: ThermoNeutral Down Jacket, Women’s AllClima Stretch Woven Pants, Women's ThermoNeutral Down Jacket, Men’s ThermoNeutral Down Vest, Men's Deep Space Base Layer, Men's Allclima Soft Shell Jacket, Men's AllClima Stretch Woven Pant, Youth ThermoNeutral Down Jacket, Puff Embroidered Camo Hat